We are talking about cells belonging to the immune system.

 Researchers also think that mast cells may play a role in the growth of blood vessels (angiogenesis).

-Mast cells have traditionally been viewed as effector cells for allergic reactions that can store and re-synthesize many mediators upon activation by a variety of stimuli.
+Mast cells have traditionally been viewed as effector cells for allergic reactions that can store and re-synthesize many mediators upon activation by various stimuli.

 Exciting new insights reveal the role of mast cells in the pathogenesis of connective tissue disorders and fibrosis.

-Mast cell maturation, phenotype, and function are a direct consequence of the local microenvironment and have a marked influence on their ability to specifically recognize and respond to various stimuli through the release of a series of biologically active mediators.
+Mast cell maturation, phenotype, and function are a direct consequence of the local microenvironment and have a marked influence on their ability to specifically recognize and respond to various stimuli through releasing a series of biologically active mediators.

-These characteristics allow mast cells to act as the first response to harmful situations, as well as to respond to changes in their environment by communicating with a variety of other cells involved in physiological and immune responses.
+These characteristics allow mast cells to act as the first response to harmful situations and respond to changes in their environment by communicating with a variety of other cells involved in physiological and immune responses.

 Therefore, the critical role of mast cells in both innate and adaptive immunity, including immune tolerance, has gained greater prominence.